 The new Mercedes EQ series takes the full design integration approach as visitors to SID’s Display Week will have seen as there was a model on show there.
 The dashboard is shown on their website here https://www.mbusa.com/en/vehicles/class/eqs/sedan.
 However, Mercedes has taken a different design direction with the EQB models with the panel on the dashboard approach, see https://www.mbusa.com/en/future-vehicles/2022-eqb-suv.
 In both models, there are still many physical controls.

-BMW takes a blatant panel on the dashboard approach with a reduction in physical buttons as shown here https://www.bmwusa.com/vehicles/all-electric/ix/sports-activity-vehicle/overview.html#!#design.
+BMW has gone with a plain panel-on-the-dashboard approach in its new electric models with a reduction in physical buttons as shown here https://www.bmwusa.com/vehicles/all-electric/ix/sports-activity-vehicle/overview.html#!#design.

 I could go on but clearly, screen real estate is growing in the new generations of vehicles, and it is being used both as a visual as well as the physical interface.
 The idea of sweeping designs where the screen spans the dashboard or discrete displays is clearly being explored and is a good example of competing design ideas.